 “Resilient positioning and timing systems are now recognized the world-over as a requirement for critical infrastructure and for new growth areas such as connected autonomous vehicles.
 We decided to host this inaugural event to bring together the many pockets of deep expertise across the UK to discuss opportunities for innovation and collaboration towards leadership and growth.” – John Pottle, Director, Royal Institute of Navigation

-The aim of the seminar—which Spirent’s Martin Foulger discussed in this blog—was to explore the economic benefits of resilient PNT leadership and to develop a view of approaches, priorities, and next steps.
+The aim of the seminar—which Spirent’s Martin Foulger discussed in—was to explore the economic benefits of resilient PNT leadership and to develop a view of approaches, priorities, and next steps.

 A dedicated partnership program for industry and academia

 One priority, voiced by many delegates, was a call for greater collaboration between industry and academia.
 And it’s a call that we at Spirent have been delighted to answer.
-As a follow-up to the PNT Leadership seminar, we have deepened our commitment to collaborating with academia, expanding the Spirent Academia Program to deliver more support and accelerate research and innovation in emerging PNT technologies.
+As a follow-up to the PNT Leadership seminar, we have deepened our commitment to collaborating with academia, expanding theto deliver more support and accelerate research and innovation in emerging PNT technologies.

 The program aims to facilitate collaboration with universities across a range of research, product development and product innovation partnerships.
 By combining our 30+ years’ industry experience with cutting-edge research being conducted at universities worldwide, we can collectively enhance knowledge in the PNT space and enable technological advancement and growth.